Shaun Cody: College career

 Cody attended the University of Southern California, and played for coach Pete Carroll's USC Trojans football team from 2001 to 2004.
 He was a backup defensive lineman for USC's first four games of 2001, and started the last eight at tackle, and posted 39 tackles, including seven for losses (with five sacks), and one fumble recovery.
 He was a first-team Freshman All-America selection.
 As a sophomore in 2002, Cody started for his second season at defensive while starting the first six games, and compiled 20 tackles, including one for a loss, a deflection, fumble recovery, and a blocked field goal.

 Cody started all thirteen games as a junior defensive tackle in 2003, and had 26 tackles, including 10.5 for losses (with six sacks), plus a forced fumble, a deflection and three blocked field goals.
 He was a first-team All-Pac-10 selection and received third-team All-American honors from the Associated Press.
 He was recognized as a first-team All-Pac-10 selection and consensus first-team All-American as a senior in 2004, after he compiled a career-high 45 tackles (29 solo), 10 sacks, 13 stops for losses, two forced fumbles, two fumble recoveries and three pass deflections.
 He was also a team captain and voted Pac-10 Defensive Player of the Year.

 Professional career

-2005 NFL Draft
+2005 NFL draft

-Projected as a late first-round selection by Sports Illustrated, Cody was ranked as the No. 2 defensive tackle available in the 2005 NFL Draft, behind only Travis Johnson.
+Projected as a late first-round selection by Sports Illustrated, Cody was ranked as the No. 2 defensive tackle available in the 2005 NFL draft, behind only Travis Johnson.
 He eventually was the fourth lineman off the boards, after Johnson, Luis Castillo, and his USC teammate Mike Patterson.

 Detroit Lions

-Cody was selected with the fifth pick of the second round of the 2005 NFL Draft out of the University of Southern California.
+Cody was selected with the 37th overall pick in the second round of the 2005 NFL draft out of the University of Southern California.
 He played four seasons for the Lions, recording 91 tackles, 1.5 sacks, one forced fumble and one interceptions in 53 games, before becoming a free agent following the 2008 season.